gpaumier/gp2/src/old/2007-09-14 found-on-flickr-reused-from-commons.rst

 .. highlights::

     Wikimedia Commons is a treasure trove of freely-reusable images and other multimedia files, particularly useful to students, teachers and small publishers.
-But the fact that it’s relatively unknown, coupled to an archaic and inadequate interface, makes it quite difficult to use it to its full potential.
+But the fact that it's relatively unknown, coupled to an archaic and inadequate interface, makes it quite difficult to use it to its full potential.

 In 2007, I covered many political rallies organized as part of the campaign for the French Presidential elections.
 As a result, I've uploaded a fair amount of pictures of politicians to `Wikimedia Commons <http://commons.wikimedia.org>`__ and flickr.